wp-plugins/accessqontrol/readme.txt

 **Features**

 * Easy installation
-* Blocks anyone (and optionally even registered people) from your site
+* Make your site for registered users only
+* Block everyone but yourself
 * Create an exception list of people not to block
-* Shows a nice template
+* Shows a nice template telling people they're not welcome (or whatever you put there)
-* Easy editing of template via Dashboard
+* Easy administration

 == Installation ==

 Unzip the file and upload it to your /wp-content/plugins/ folder.<br />
-Activate from the plugins page and allow access via the options panel.
+Activate from the plugins page and administrate via the options panel.

 [More instructions](http://meandmymac.net/contact-and-support/accessqontrol/#install)